CarolinaSFreitas/observability-studies/Datadog/README.md

    <p><em>Datadog Overview</em></p>
 </div>

+# 3 Pillars of Observability

+1. Metrics:
+These data points are numerical values that can track anything about your environment over time

+2. Logs:
+A computer generated file that contains time stamped information about the usage of that system

+3. Traces:
+Used to track the time spent by an application processing a request and the status of this request

 ## Metrics

 Metrics are numerical values that can track anything about your environment over time, from latency to error rates to user signups.